-Any person who is a member of the State Bar of California and who regularly represents other members of the State Bar of California in disciplinary investigations or formal discipline proceedings conducted by the State Bar of California or represents applicants to become members of the State Bar of California is eligible for membership in the Association.
+Any person who is a member of the State Bar of California, in good standing, and who regularly represents other members of the State Bar of California in disciplinary investigations or formal discipline proceedings conducted by the State Bar of California or represents applicants to become members of the State Bar of California is eligible for membership in the Association.
 The Board of Directors may set specific membership criteria, require a written application for membership and deny membership in the Association.
 A membership is not transferable or assignable.

 (B) Good Standing

 A member in good standing is one whose annual dues have been paid, and who is in good standing with the State Bar of California.
 A member not in good standing shall enjoy no rights or privileges in the Association.

 Board Authority and Officers